-- For your safety please call us at (808) 871-7777 before conducting any kind of work on trees that are near overhead lines.
+- For your safety please contact us before conducting any kind of work on trees that are near overhead lines.
 We will inspect the lines and will help determine the best course of action.

 - When working on trees that are near power lines, a ten-foot minimum clearance from the lines is required for safety (OSHA 1910.269).
 When setting up ladders and other equipment, everything should be secured so that nothing is in or can accidentally enter this safety zone.

 - We are legally required to maintain our facilities and equipment.
 Utility easements and rights of ways are often conveyed in the deed to a property.
-In addition, as a condition of electric service to your home, you must allow Maui Electric access to your property for maintenance at all reasonable times.
+In addition, as a condition of electric service to your home, you must allow Hawaiian Electric access to your property for maintenance at all reasonable times.
 Therefore, we have the right to access our facilities, as necessary, to properly maintain our facilities.
-If you have questions, call (808) 871-7777.

 Vegetation Management Program

 Trees that require pruning are those that currently, or will within a year, encroach on high-voltage power lines.
 Tree inspectors assess the location of trees and their growth rate.
 In addition, we take into consideration limb configuration and potential wind conditions.
-If you believe that a tree poses a danger to lines, please call (808) 871-7777 to arrange an inspection.
+If you believe that a tree poses a danger to lines, please contact us to arrange an inspection.

 After a thorough inspection, a qualified utility forester prescribes the amount and type of pruning necessary, based on:

 - Line sag

 - Species of tree